-The applicant must submit a current completed W-9 form, prepared for US Internal Revenue Service purposes.
+The Applicant must submit a current completed W-9 form, prepared for US Internal Revenue Service (IRS) purposes.
 DDOE defines "current" to mean that the document was completed within the same calendar year as that of the application date.
-If the applicant has submitted a current completed W-9 to DDOE for another application, or for another purpose, the applicant may submit a copy of that document.
+If the Applicant has submitted a current completed W-9 to DDOE for another application, or for another purpose, the Applicant may submit a copy of that document.

-(d) Tax Exemption Letter
+(d) Tax exemption affirmation letter

-The tax exemption letter is the Internal Revenue Service's determination letter of non-profit status, if one was issued.
-If not available, then the applicant should provide its most recent IRS Form 990 tax return, if one was submitted.
-If no return has yet been filed, the organization can submit its IRS tax status application.
-If the group has a supporting organization with an IRS tax determination, the related documents should be submitted.
+The tax exemption affirmation letter is the IRS's determination letter of non-profit status.
+If this letter is not available, then the Applicant should provide its most recent IRS Form 990 tax return, if one was submitted.
+If no return has yet been filed, the organization can submit its application for tax-exempt status.
+If the group has a supporting organization with an IRS tax-exempt status determination, then that organization's tax exemption affirmation letter should be submitted.

-If there is no IRS documentation because the organization is a religious organization the applicant may submit the best evidence it can of its status: (i) a letter from the leader of the organization verifying that the organization is a religious group; (ii) a letter from the group's board chair or similar official, verifying that the organization is a religious group; (ii) the applicant's most recently submitted state sales or other tax exemption form, if it exists (Form 164 in the District of Columbia); or (iii) the state's issued tax exemption certificate or card, if it exists.
-(See IRS publication no. 1828, Tax Guide for Churches and Religious Organizations)
+If there is no IRS tax exemption affirmation letter because the organization is a religious organization, then the Applicant may submit the best evidence it can of its status: (i) a letter from the leader of the organization verifying that the organization is a religious group; (ii) a letter from the group's board chair or similar official, verifying that the organization is a religious group; (iii) the Applicant's most recently submitted state sales or other tax exemption form, if it exists (Form 164 in the District of Columbia); or (iv) the state's issued tax exemption certificate or card, if it exists.
+(See IRS publication no. 1828, Tax Guide for Churches and Religious Organizations.)